Kana00/electron-new-project/README.md

 [![Less](http://www.emmanuelgeorjon.com/images/2012/05/less_logo.jpg)](http://lesscss.org/)

-`yarn add global gulp` allow you to use gulp you need to install cross-env as global and electron-forge too
+`yarn add global gulp` allow you to use gulp you need to install cross-env as global and electron-forge too (if you are on windows) the path to the url of img (or what ever) in the router component must be relative to the /src/ (not relative to the current file).